 Takata Sensei practiced Reiki in Hawaii, establishing several clinics, one of which was located in Hilo on the Big Island.
 She gave treatments and initiated students up to Reiki II.
 She became a well-known healer and traveled to the U.S. mainland and other parts of the world teaching and giving treatments.
 She was a powerful healer who attributed her success to the fact that she did a lot of Reiki on each client.
 She would often do multiple treatments, each sometimes lasting hours, and she often initiated members of a client’s family so they could give Reiki to the client as well.

 It was not until after 1970 that Takata Sensei began initiating Reiki Masters.
-She charged a fee of $10,000 for Mastership even though the training took only a weekend.(36) This high fee was not part of the Usui system, and she may have charged this fee as her way of creating a feeling of respect for Reiki.
+She charged a fee of $10,000 for Mastership even though the training took only a weekend.(39) This high fee was not part of the Usui system, and she may have charged this fee as her way of creating a feeling of respect for Reiki.
 She said that one should never do treatments or provide training for free, but should always charge a fee or get something in return.
-She also said that one must study with just one Reiki teacher and stay with that teacher the rest of one’s life.(37) In addition, she did not provide written instruction or allow her students to take notes or to tape record the classes and students were not allowed to make any written copies of the Reiki symbols.
-She said that Reiki is an oral tradition and that everything had to be memorized.(38) While this is generally true, she didn’t always teach the same way and in at least one class she allowed her students to take notes and gave them handouts.(39)
+She also said that one must study with just one Reiki teacher and stay with that teacher the rest of one’s life.(40) In addition, she said that she did not provide written instruction or allow her students to take notes or to tape record the classes and students were not allowed to make any written copies of the Reiki symbols.
+She said that this was because Reiki is an oral tradition and that everything had to be memorized.(41) While this is generally true, she didn’t always teach the same way and in at least one class she allowed her students to take notes and gave them handouts.(42)

-It is also likely that she is the one who changed the attunement process by creating a different attunement for each level and indicating that the attunement empowered the symbols and it is also likely that she is the one who added the Master symbol as these two features were not taught by Usui Sensei or Hayashi Sensei.(42)
+It is also likely that she is the one who changed the attunement process by creating a different attunement for each level, indicated that the attunement empowered the symbols and added the Master symbol, as these features were not taught by either Usui Sensei or Hayashi Sensei.(45)